HeyBatlle1/elementalz/README.md

 Usage
 Navigate the periodic table and click on any element tile.

-The AI assistant (powered by Gemini 2.0 Pro) will provide a detailed explanation of the element.
+The AI assistant qwen/qwen-2.5-72b-instruct will provide a detailed explanation of the element.

 Students can ask follow-up questions in a conversational format.